montpiere/YoutubeSaver/README.md

 # YoutubeSaver

 ## Description
-Downloads videos from Youtube with this simple app in high quality (1080p, 720p... if available) with captions.
+Download videos from Youtube with this simple app in high quality (1080p, 720p... if available) with captions.
 It works in command line but no need to write complicated commands.

 ## Install